Contents

 Potential for Dripping.

 With their flat or angled positions, skylights collect dirt and particles at a higher rate than windows.
-If you occasionally clean your windows, you’ll require to clean the skylight more frequently.
-Plus, mounting the roof is the only method to clean up the outside of a skylight.
+If you occasionally clean your windows, you’ll need to clean up the skylight more frequently.
+Plus, installing the roof is the only method to clean the outside of a skylight.

 Skylight Cost Factors.